benpcorn/CourseProject/README.md

 ### How to Install

 1. This deployment requires Python 3.10+.
-I'd recommend using Conda (Anaconda / Miniconda) to save yourself frustration when managing multiple Python versions and libraries.
+It is recommend to use Conda (Anaconda / Miniconda) to save yourself frustration when managing multiple Python versions and libraries.
 You can quickly install Miniconda with their installers for MacOS and Windows: https://docs.conda.io/en/latest/miniconda.html (hint: use .pkg on MacOS for faster install).
 2. Clone this repository to your machine.

 #### Python Project